michelebusta/MicroserviceWorkshops/README.md

 The idea is to give you a choice of platform you are most interested in during the class period but you may optionally do the rest later.

 ## Choose your platform for the workshop lab
-BEFORE the workshop you should follow the setup steps in this folder to set up your environment.
+You should follow the setup steps in this folder to set up your environment.
+When the workshop is fully hands-on you want to do this BEFORE the workshop.
+Sometimes the labs are used for your own time given the content that needs to be covered.

 You will choose from the following environments:
 * Azure Container Service with DC / OS